barlesh/recaptcha-v2-example/README.md

 # recaptcha-v2-example
 a simple server client implementation of reCAPTCHA V2

+## ReCAPTCHA V2
+Create a developer account in Google, and create a reCAPTCHA V2 site key and secret key.

 ## server
 cd into the server dir `cd server` install dependencies `yarn`